SEPECAT: History

 A separate partnership was formed between Rolls-Royce and Turbomeca to develop the Adour afterburning turbofan engine.
 The Br.121 was proposed with Turbomeca's Tourmalet engine for ECAT but Breguet preferred the RR RB.172 and their joint venture would use elements of both.
 The new engine, which would be used for the AFVG as well, would be built in Derby and Tarnos.
-Previous collaborative efforts between Britain and France had been complicated; the BAC/Dassault AFVG programme had ended in cancellation, while controversy surrounded the development of the supersonic airliner Concorde.
+Previous collaborative efforts between Britain and France had been complicated: the BAC/Dassault AFVG programme had ended in cancellation, while controversy surrounded the development of the supersonic airliner Concorde.

 Early on, collaboration between BAC and Breguet went well; however, following Dassault's takeover of Breguet in 1971, the firm encouraged acceptance of its own designs, such as the Super Étendard naval attack aircraft and the Mirage F1, for which it would receive more workshare and profit, over the Jaguar.
 Specifically, Dassault claimed that the Super Étendard was simpler and cheaper than the Jaguar, successfully persuading the French Navy to order it instead of the marinised Jaguar M, leading to the variant's cancellation in 1973.

 In addition to the type's adoption by France and the United Kingdom, the Jaguar was successfully exported abroad as well.
 As early as 1968, India had been approached as a possible customer for the Jaguar, but had declined, partly on the grounds that it was not yet clear if the French and British would themselves accept the aircraft into service.
-India had already developed the indigenously Marut fighter-bomber, and was at one point keen to upgrade the type, until such efforts failed.
+India had already developed the indigenous Marut fighter-bomber, and was at one point keen to upgrade the type, until such efforts failed.
 The Indian Air Force (IAF) became the largest single export customer of the Jaguar, placing a $1 billion order for the aircraft in 1978, the Jaguar being chosen ahead of competitors such as the Dassault Mirage F1 and the Saab Viggen after a long and difficult evaluation process.
 The order involved 40 Jaguars built in Europe at Warton, and 120 licence-built aircraft from Hindustan Aeronautics Limited (HAL) under the local name Shamsher ("Sword of Justice").